2018 LSU vs. Texas A&M football game

-After the game-winning touchdown, Texas A&M fans ran onto the field in violation of the SEC's competition area policy.
+After the game-winning touchdown and successful two-point conversion, Texas A&M fans ran onto the field in violation of the SEC's competition area policy.
 As a result, Texas A&M was fined a total of $50,000 and warned by the SEC that subsequent actions by fans in future games will result in penalties over $100,000.
+The game led to NCAA rule changes to overtime that were adopted the following season intended to reduce the number of plays occurring in extended overtime play.

 Background and teams

 This game was the 57th meeting between LSU and Texas A&M. Prior to their 2018 meeting, the rivalry series stood at 33–20–3 in favor of LSU.
 Previously, the highest scoring meeting between the two teams was two years prior; LSU defeated Texas A&M 54–39, combining for 93 points.
 Texas A&M had lost seven straight against LSU, starting with the 2011 Cotton Bowl.
 The win would be Texas A&M's first win against LSU as a member of the SEC - their last win against the Tigers came on September 2, 1995, the last year for the Southwest Conference before Texas A&M and three other SWC members joined with the Big 8 to form the new Big 12.